csams/workflow/README.md

         self.log.info(self.a)
 ```

-If a dependency is optional, use the `Dep` helper class, with the `optional` keyword:
+If a dependency is optional, use the `Dep` helper class with the `optional` keyword:

 ```python